 This new sub-internship curriculum is a practical evidence-based curricular toolkit to improve intern readiness.
 Developed by the AAIM Medical Student to Resident Interface Committee, the curriculum integrates internal medicine program director perspectives to prioritize core skills and EPAs most relevant to internal medicine residency.
 Each chapter provides literature reviews, learning objectives, and tools for sub-internship directors.
 First published in 2002, this revised document reflects the most salient issues in medical school to residency transitions.

 This publication provides students information about the history and mechanics of combined internal medicine-pediatrics residency as well as the training and career opportunities available to future med-peds physicians.

 An Administrator's Guide to Departments of Internal Medicine serves as the seminal reference for the issues a new administrator will encounter in academic internal medicine.
 Completely revised for the brand new fifth edition—released in August 2017—with short, well-organized chapters and lots of quick reference material, the book is vital on the shelf of any new administrator, at any level.
 The new edition includes content on:

 This book can be purchased on Amazon in print or Kindle format.
 Discounts are available for bulk print orders (more than 10 copies).
 Please contact firstname.lastname@example.org for more information.

-Released in 2014, the guidebook is downloadable in Adobe Acrobat format.
+Released in 2021, the Guide is downloadable in Adobe Acrobat format.